Native vs non-native plants in the Southwest—learn which plants survive heat, use less water, and how to choose the best mix for your yard.

 If you’re not sure what grows well in your area—or you’re tired of wasting money on plants that don’t last—I put together a simple guide that walks you through it step by step:

-Southwest Gardening Made Simple ebook
+My Southwest Gardening Made Simple eBook shows you which trees,